ProvableHQ/leo/docs/rfc/005-countdown-loops.md

 ## Inclusive ranges

 To solve loop asymmetry and to improve loop ranges in general we suggest adding inclusive range operator to Leo.
-Inclusive range would extend second bound of the loop making it inclusive (instead of default - exclusive) therefore allowing countdown loops to reach 0 value.
+Inclusive range would extend the second bound of the loop making it inclusive (instead of default - exclusive) therefore allowing countdown loops to reach 0 value.

 ```ts
 // default loop: 0,1,2,3,4